Tom Ajamie: Ajamie LLP

-In 2016 amfAR’s board retained Ajamie to investigate a suspicious financial transaction involving Harvey Weinstein.
+In 2016, amfAR’s board retained Ajamie to investigate a suspicious financial transaction involving Harvey Weinstein.
 Weinstein hired lawyer David Boies and law firm Gibson, Dunn & Crutcher, as well as Israeli firm Black Cube to block the investigation.

 After members of the amfAR board had shared the report with the New York attorney general and members of the press, Ajamie was contacted by New York Times writers Jodi Kantor and Megan Twohey.
 In October 2017, Twohey and Kantor published their sexual misconduct piece on Weinstein.
-Ajamie’s Weinstein investigation is also featured in their New York Times bestseller She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement.
+Ajamie's Weinstein investigation is also featured in their New York Times bestseller She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement.

+In 2018 Ajamie appeared in the PBS Frontline film Weinstein to relate the story of his fateful interaction with the then soon to be felled film mogul in a Park City, Utah hotel during the Sundance Film Festival.
+Also in the 2024 BBC/CBC podcast series The Six Billion Dollar Gold Scam in the episode End of the Bonanza he offers his views on the possible expiration of the supposedly dead (but by some sources reported alive), Filipino geologist Michael de Guzman, who is/was a central figure in the Bre-X scandal in the aftermath of which Ajame represented some of the concern's investors in Indonesia.

+In 2020, Ajamie and his law firm settled for $79 million a federal court class action lawsuit against Wells Fargo & Company on behalf of its former financial advisors who were forced to forfeit their deferred compensation when they left the company.

+In 2024 Ajame llp as co-counsel obtained a $135 million dollar judgement against AT&T in favor of the corporations minority investors.

+Philanthropy

+Ajamie started a scholarship fund in 2002 at his alma mater, Arizona State University, for students who support diversity initiatives.
+The Ajamie Scholarship Fund awards scholarships to multiple qualifying students per semester.

+Further Ajame philanthropically supports Hospice of the Valley in his native Arizona, the Elton John Aids Foundation and the Sundance Film Festival and is a board member of the Houston Grand Opera.